abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ### Authentication & Authorization

-Grant Types : Used grant types with images

-AuthServer Dependencies: Related modules such as account.public.web and account.pro.public.application?
+AuthServer is the single sign-on and single sign-off server of the microservice template.
+Authentication and authorization between applications is handled by AuthServer which is built upon OpenId certified [IdentityServer 4](https://identityserver4.readthedocs.io/en/latest/).

+AuthServer references to [Account Module](https://docs.abp.io/en/commercial/latest/modules/account) that `Account.Pro.Public.Web` package serves the pages like login, sign-out, external login providers etc. and `Account.Pro.Public.Application` package hosts the implementations.

+Also, Account Module functionality is split between **microservices**;

+- *Identity* and *IdentityServer* related data is kept in **IdentityService microservice**
+- *Account management* and *profile management* related data is kept in **AdministrationService microservice**
+- *Tenant* login related data is kept in **SaasService microservice**

+AuthServer makes directly database requests to these microservices to reach related data for operating successfully.
+Hence depends on `IdentityService EntityFrameworkCore`, `AdministrationService EntityFrameworkCore` and `SaasService EntityFrameworkCore` modules and also has the configuration of related connection strings in the *appsettings*.

 ### Data Seed

-AuthServer needs initial data such as identityserver *clients*, *api resources*, api scopes etc.. to operate when the microservice stack starts running.
+AuthServer needs initial data such as identityserver *clients*, *api resources*, api scopes etc and admin user to operate when the microservice stack starts running.
 To kick start the process, AuthService uses [Abp Data Seeding](https://docs.abp.io/en/abp/latest/Data-Seeding) to add the required initial data.
 This information can be found in **IdentityServerDataSeeder**. *IdentityServerDataSeedContributor* is responsible to run the data seeder.
-Both files are located under shared DbMigrator project.
+Both files are located under shared **DbMigrator** project.

 It is a good practice to keep your *IdentityServerDataSeeder* **up to date** whenever you expand your microservice solution with new api resources and clients.